 Most tropical hibiscus plants will last about ten years with the proper care and good luck.
 Keep soil moist but not soggy.

 The best way to over-winter tropical hibiscus is to store the plant in its container in the basement.
 Bring in before the nights cool below 55 degrees F. Leaves may turn yellow and drop by mid to late winter.
 Water sparingly and do not fertilize during the resting stage.
-Though tropical hibiscus become rather pathetic looking in late winter, they fare better in the basement than in a sunny room.
+Though tropical hibiscus becomes rather pathetic looking in late winter, they fare better in the basement than in a sunny room.

 A friend and I were once advised to store our hibiscus dry-root by removing the plant from the soil and keeping it in an open plastic bag in the basement during the winter.
 All our tropical hibiscus died.

 Tropical hibiscus can be left outdoors during the winter.
 Once spring comes, cut back the shrub for a bushier, fuller plant.
 Add a light, fresh soil on top.

-Bring the container outdoors once evening temperatures remain above 55 degrees F. Fertilize.
+Bring the container outdoors once evening temperatures remain above 55 degrees F. Remember to fertilize.

-Hardy hibiscus, Hibiscus muscheutos, or Dinner Plate Hibiscus is a dynamic late summer bloomer producing vividly colored, 8 - 12" blooms.
+Hardy hibiscus, Hibiscus muscheutos, or Dinner Plate Hibiscus, is a dynamic late summer bloomer producing vividly colored, 8–12-inch blooms.
 Despite its tropical appearance, hardy hibiscus can withstand cold winters and is hardy to US Zone 4.